Climbing Corkscrew Peak, Death Valley National Park, CA

 Choose your own adventure from 16 hiking and equestrian trails in this 2,154-acre area.
 My friend and I combined a couple of trails (Spur Crossing, Tortuga, and Dragonfly) for ~8 miles with ~1k of climbing.
 The terrain is mostly run-friendly.

-After your adventure, head to town to quench your thirst, refuel, and shop in this blended authentic/tourist trap Western town that was settled in 1870.
+After your adventure, head to town to quench your thirst, refuel, and shop in this blended authentic/tourist-trap Western town settled in 1870.
+If you’re a burger fiend, Big Earls is a sure bet.

-Getting there: 29 miles from Scottsdale, via AZ-101 Loop N and N Scottsdale Rd44000 N Spur Cross Rd, Cave Creek, AZ 85331
+Getting there: 29 miles from Scottsdale, via AZ-101 Loop N and N Scottsdale Rd, 44000 N Spur Cross Rd, Cave Creek, AZ 85331

 Notes: Spur Cross Ranch Conservation Area $3 per person fee.
 Picnic tables and port-a-potties are available at the trailhead parking area.
+Leashed dogs allowed.

-We all scream for ice cream at the City Creamery
+We all scream for ice cream at the City Creamery.

-I had the best ice cream of my life at The City Creamery, home of handmade, small-batch ice cream in 16 favorites varieties and exotic seasonal flavors.
+I had the best ice cream of my life at The City Creamery, home of handmade, small-batch ice cream in 16 favorite varieties and exotic seasonal flavors.
 (I’m not that much of an ice cream monger, but oh, my—delicious, chocolate infused with orange!)
 Also, their scoop portions are HUGE.
 However, I did manage to eat it all.

 Happy trails!